barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 ### Expenses (bank account)

-There are two main types of expenses: expenses from my bank account, and cash expenses.
-The former are straightforward:
+There are three types of expenses: expenses from my bank account, expenses on my credit card, and cash expenses.
+The former are
+straightforward:

 ```
 2018-01-01 Subway